Are Smart Phones Invading Our Minds?

 According to a survey by reviews.org, 70% of Americans check their phones within five minutes of receiving a notification, and 74% of us feel uneasy leaving our phones at home.
 Forty-eight percent of Americans feel a sense of panic when their phone batteries go below 20 percent, and 53% indicate that their cell phone would be the first possession they’d save from a fire or other disaster.

-Hari says there’s a good reason: the apps on our phones are specifically designed to get – and keep – our attention.
+Hari says there’s a good reason for cell phone addiction: the apps on our phones are specifically designed to get – and keep – our attention.
 Every time we open a social media app, it makes money.
 And every time we post about something or search the internet, the information is scanned and sorted by sophisticated algorithms that build profiles about us.

 “Every time you pick up your phone, Facebook makes more money, or TikTok…or Snapchat…,” he said.
-“All of this algorithmic genius – all of this engineering power – is geared absolutely and entirely toward one thing: to take as much of your attention as they possibly can… These apps want you to scroll, and scroll, and scroll.”
+“All of this algorithmic genius – all of this engineering power – is geared absolutely and entirely toward one thing: to take as much of your attention as they possibly can… These apps want you to have a mobile phone addiction and scroll, scroll, scroll.”

 Smartphones have become so mainstream that even most toddlers are proficient at scrolling, playing games, and calling grandma and grandpa.
 According to a 2019 report by Common Sense Media, 69% of American children have their own smartphone by age 12.
-A 2016 report showed that 50% of teens feel addicted to their smartphones.
+A 2016 report showed that 50% of teens feel that they have a smartphone addiction.

-Does this mean we’re all destined to remain Smart Phone Zombies in a trance-like state of reality?
+Does this mean we’re all destined to remain a smartphone zombie in a trance-like state of reality?
 Not necessarily.
 There are strategies we can use to get ourselves – and our kids – back into focus.

 Earning Privileges, Setting Limits

-We’ve become so accustomed to smartphones and unlimited data that most of us take them for granted.
-However, children and teens should understand that having their own cell phone isn’t a right or entitlement – it’s a privilege.
+We’ve become so accustomed to excessive phone use and unlimited data that most of us take them for granted.
+However, children, teens, and young adults should understand that having their own cell phone isn’t a right or entitlement – it’s a privilege.
 And like all privileges – their cell phones must be earned.

-Set limits for your family for screen time, and discuss appropriate – and inappropriate – use of phones and social media.
+Set limits for your family for screen time and discuss appropriate – and problematic mobile phone use.
 Practice what you preach by modeling healthy cell phone use.
-Make a point to step away from your phone throughout the day – especially during family time.
+Make a point to step away from your mobile phone throughout the day – especially during family time.
 For example, you might have rules that dictate no cell phones at the dinner table…no phones in your child’s bedroom overnight…and no phones until homework is done.
 Make time for books, art, and other media that aren’t electronic.

 Come up with a set of guidelines and limits that work for you and your family, and make sure your children understand that privileges can be revoked if they’re not earned.